Bangkok, Thailand - Things to Do in Bangkok

 Temple Hopping and Grand Palace Visit

-Explore Bangkok's most sacred and architecturally stunning temples, including the emerald Buddha temple and the iconic reclining Buddha.
-These golden-spired complexes showcase centuries of Thai craftsmanship and Buddhist artistry.
-The intricate details, from mother-of-pearl inlays to towering pagodas, offer insight into Thailand's rich spiritual heritage.
+These temples will floor you.
+Explore Bangkok's most sacred and architecturally impressive complexes, including the emerald Buddha temple and the iconic reclining Buddha.
+These golden-spired sites showcase centuries of Thai craftsmanship and Buddhist artistry—the intricate details, from mother-of-pearl inlays to towering pagodas, offer insight into Thailand's rich spiritual heritage.

 Booking Tip: Entry fees range from 50-500 THB per temple.
 Visit early morning (8-10 AM) to avoid crowds and heat.
 Dress modestly with covered shoulders and long pants - some temples rent appropriate clothing for 50 THB.